hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 - rds
 layout: layouts/post.njk
 permalink: /kubernetes-to-rds-without-passwords/
+featured: true
 ---
 Databases are a cornerstone of any meaningful business application.
 Or not meaningful.
 Or not even business.
 They keep things consistent.
-Yes, that’s the one.
+Yes, that's the one.

-For decades, we’ve been using usernames and passwords to connect to databases inside applications.
+For decades, we've been using usernames and passwords to connect to databases inside applications.
 While consistent and secure enough, sometimes we want a different, more secure way to access sensitive data.
-And in this article, I’m going to show you the entire process of configuring a database connection using AWS native tools -- IAM roles and policies.
+And in this article, I'm going to show you the entire process of configuring a database connection using AWS native tools -- IAM roles and policies.

 <!-- more -->